SK-ILLish-GIT/games_sk/ARCHITECTURE.md

 ## Overview

 A production-grade microservices gaming platform where each game runs as an independent Docker container.
-A central platform layer provides shared authentication, leaderboard, and API gateway services.
+A central platform layer provides shared authentication, leaderboard, and API gateway services...

 ## System Diagram